Bolsonaro repeats coup threats to ambassadors – 07/18/2022 – Poder

-President Jair Bolsonaro (PL) held a meeting this Monday (18) with dozens of foreign ambassadors at Palácio da Alvorada to repeat conspiracy theories about electronic voting machines, discredit the electoral system, promote new coup threats and attack STF ministers ( Federal Court of Justice).
+President Jair Bolsonaro (PL) made a presentation this Monday (18) to dozens of foreign ambassadors at Palácio da Alvorada to repeat conspiracy theories about electronic voting machines, discredit the electoral system, promote new coup threats and attack STF ministers.
+Federal Court of Justice).

 The chief executive focused his criticism on ministers Alexandre de Moraes, Edson Fachin and Luís Roberto Barroso.